 Coordinates: N 54.37644, W 2.90474

 Windermere town is actually about 1 mile distant from Windermere lake and was formerly called Birthwaite until the railway came in the mid-19th century at which point the station and hence the town took the name of the lake.
 Although basically joined to Bowness, it is a separate town with its own attractions.
 The town centre has a number of attractive buildings, independent shops and cafes.
 Adjacent to the train station is the popular Lakeland shop, Booths supermarket and Tourist Information Centre.
-Above the town is the wonderful viewpoint of Orrest Head which has sweeping views in all directions.
-It is a short but fairly strenuous walk starting from opposite the railway station.
+Above the town is the wonderful viewpoint of Orrest Head which has sweeping views in all directions and is where the famous walking guide author Alfred Wainwright first encountered the Lake District in 1930.
+It is a short but fairly strenuous walk, starting from opposite the railway station.
 The car park is pay and display with adjacent toilet facilities.

 Turn left out of the car park and right at the T junction on the A5074.
 Immediately pass through Windermere town centre on the one-way system.
-Shortly the road becomes two-way again and you soon reach a T junction with the main A591 where you turn right.
-The main road leads up and away from Windermere with some good open views of the surrounding countryside.
+Shortly, the road becomes two-way again and you soon reach a T junction with the main A591 where you turn right.
+The main road leads up and away from Windermere with some good open views of the surrounding countryside and hills.
 Continue for approx 2 miles to Ings village which has a service station with shop on the main road and the popular Watermill Inn on the minor road to the right.
 Beyond Ings village, continue for approx 0.9 miles before you take a left turn towards Staveley village.
 The road leads through the village for approx 0.7 miles, passing a left turn to Kentmere valley, before you see a Spar shop on the left.
-Immediately before the shop, take the left turn then immediate right to Staveley Mill Yard.
+Immediately before the shop, take the left turn then immediate right to Staveley Mill Yard and car park.